checkout page examples

 Zara

-Zara, a renowned fashion label, is known for its trendy prices and collections that caters to millennials.
+Zara, a renowned fashion label, is known for its trendy prices and collections that cater to millennials.

-This intention significantly reduces friction for customers by minimizing the need for manual typing, ensuring a smoother and more efficient shopping process.
+This intention significantly reduces customer friction by minimizing the need for manual typing, ensuring a smoother and more efficient shopping process.

 7. MOUS